INCIDENCE AND TRENDS

 • Abortion is not permitted for any reason in seven countries.
 It is allowed to save the woman’s life, usually as the only reason, in eight others.
 A few of the latter countries permit abortion in cases of rape (Brazil, Panama and some states of Mexico) or fetal impairment (Panama and almost half of the states of Mexico).

 • Fewer than 3% of the region’s women live in countries where abortion is broadly legal—that is, permitted either without restriction as to reason or on socioeconomic grounds.

 • Although induced abortion is medically safe when done in accordance with recommended guidelines, many women undergo unsafe procedures that put their well-being at risk.

-• In Latin America and the Caribbean, according to most recent estimates, at least 10% of all maternal deaths (900 in total) annually were due to unsafe abortion.1
+• In 2014, at least 10% of all maternal deaths (or 900 deaths) in Latin America and the Caribbean were due to unsafe abortion.1

 • About 760,000 women in the region are treated annually for complications from unsafe abortion.2

 • The most common complications from unsafe abortion are incomplete abortion, excessive blood loss and infection.
 Less common but very serious complications include septic shock, perforation of internal organs and inflammation of the peritoneum.

 • Because poor and rural women tend to depend on the least safe methods and on untrained providers, they are more likely than other women to experience severe complications from unsafe abortion.